fxm90/dev-notes/README.md

 ## #28 - Remove `UITextView` default padding
-↔ With the following code, we can remove the default padding from an `UITextView`:
+↔ With the following code the default padding from an `UITextView` can be removed:

 ```swift
 // This brings the left edge of the text to the left edge of the container